 I am a passionate educator and mentor in the field of inter-generational body acceptance and positive self image.
 My passion is working with mothers to help raise strong daughters.

-As the founder of the Mirror Movement™, I specialise in working with mums who want their daughters to feel confident about their bodies, yet who are themselves trapped in a cycle of body dissatisfaction and dieting.
+As the founder of the Mirror Movement™, I specialise in working with mums who want their daughters to grow up with confidence, kindness and self acceptance.

 I support mums to become positive role models for their daughters during the most developmentally important, and impressionable stage of their lives.

 I want us to stand up for our daughters, and empower them to have the start we might not have had ourselves.
 My own personal story, is one of growing up with a mother who dieted and battled with her body.
 My own poor body image started early, with the subtle, unconscious messages I received in childhood.